-Subject: PROCUREMENT REGULATIONS PROFESSIONAL SERVICES
+PROCUREMENT REGULATIONS PROFESSIONAL SERVICES

-- (B) The head of Procurement Services shall solicit a formal cost proposal from the offeror ranked first. - (C) Negotiations shall then be conducted with this offeror. - (D) Should the Selection Committee determine in writing and its sole discretion that only one offeror is fully qualified or that one offeror is clearly more highly qualified and suitable than the others under consideration, a contract may be negotiated and awarded to that offeror.
+- (B) The Chief Procurement Officer shall solicit a formal cost proposal from the offeror ranked first. - (C) Negotiations shall then be conducted with this offeror. - (D) Should the Selection Committee determine in writing and its sole discretion that only one offeror is fully qualified or that one offeror is clearly more highly qualified and suitable than the others under consideration, a contract may be negotiated and awarded to that offeror.